The domain of a cannibal dark matter: Results

-Overall, the resulting contours in the $\xi_\text{fo}-m_\phi$ plane are shown in the left and right panel of fig.~\ref{fig:domain} for the case with and without SSB, respectively.
-Here the solid black lines correspond to the respective contours shown in the left panel of fig.~\ref{fig:contours}, with couplings getting larger from left to right, starting with $\lambda = 10^{-4}$.
-Following~\cite{Coy:2021ann}, in addition to the previously shown relativistic floor (blue, filled), we also indicate those regions of parameter space that are excluded either by a too large value of $N_\text{eff}$ at the time of BBN (green, filled) or by measurements of the Lyman-$\alpha$ forest (purple, filled); as well as those parts that are generally inaccessible, either because HS thermalization is not feasible (orange, filled) or because the required cross-section would be beyond what is allowed by unitarity (red, filled).\footnote{In principle there also are additional constraints from e.g.~the bullet cluster~\cite{Ghosh:2022asg}.
-However, here we mainly focus on the general features of cannibal DM scenarios.} Also in the broken phase, 1-loop corrections become important for $\lambda \gtrsim 1$ (dashed purple).
-These constraints have, however, been derived in a model-independent fashion, meaning that the actual viable parameter space might be even smaller for a specific scenario.
-While we checked that the BBN and free-streaming constraints do not get more stringent in our scenario, the same is not true for the region excluded by unitarity.
-By running our code with the maximally allowed cross-section for both scenarios according to~\cite{Bhatia:2020itt}, we find that a larger part of parameter space is inaccessible in our scenario, i.e.~the full region above the dash-dotted lines in fig.~\ref{fig:domain}.
-This result emphasizes the general assessment that cannibal DM candidates reside close to the relativistic floor.
+with $x = m_\phi/\Td$ and $k=3$ ($k=4$) in the broken (symmetric) phase.
+We then define the constraint as the line in $m_\phi-\xi_\text{cd}$ parameter space that leads to the correct relic abundance.
+For comparison, we also show the corresponding limit for $k=2$ in both cases (red dashed), which coincides with the limit calculated in~\cite{Coy:2021ann} for standard WIMPs.
+The constraint from unitarity is especially important, as it emphasizes the general assessment that viable cannibal DM candidates must reside closer to the relativistic floor than the usual WIMP candidates.
 This is because, the thermally-averaged annihilation cross-section gets suppressed already at $\Td \sim \sqrt{s} = (k/2)m_\phi$, meaning that comparatively large couplings are required to cause a large suppression in the number density (also cf.~sec.~\ref{sec:evolution}).
 In turn, these large couplings quickly go beyond the unitarity limit.
 Similar statements also hold true for cannibal DM models that are different from the one studied in this work, since the derivation of the scaling relation, specifically eq.~\eqref{eq:svk}, is generic.
-Thus, we can say on a general note that genuine, cannibal DM candidates are confined to a small part of parameter space, close to the relativistic floor.
+Thus, we can say on a general note that genuine, cannibal DM candidates cannot lie too far above the relativistic floor, as they would quickly get in conflict with constraints from unitarity.

+In the broken phase, this statement is further fortified by the fact that \textit{SSB happens after freeze-out} (yellow, hatched) if $\lambda > 10$ (cf.~the discussion in sec.~\ref{sec:setup}), which pushes the available parameter space ever closer to the relativistic floor.